zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 # hybrid-dictionary-ner-doc2vec-doc-relevance

-An approach exploring the combination of a dictionary-based NER approach using Whatizit and Doc2Vec to develop a document-to-document recommendation system.
+In this repository, an approach exploring the combination of a dictionary-based NER using Whatizit and Doc2Vec framework, was developed to generate a document-to-document recommendation system.
 This approach will explore the transformation of annotated XML files after the Whatizit processing into a plain text dataset, the required preprocessing of the text and the Doc2Vec model generation, training and evaluation.

-The main idea is to use a dictionary-based name entity recognition to group different medical terms in one individual term.
+The main idea is to use a dictionary-based name entity recognition to group different medical terms into a single entity.
 To do so, we use the Whatizit text processing system developed by the Rebholz Research Group at [EMBL-EBI](https://www.ebi.ac.uk/).
 Once the terms are annotated, we replace these
 annotations by their MeSH ID.
-For example, the dictionary will recognize every entry of the term "mechanism of action" all will make add an XML tag around it.
-Our pipeline will then replace the whole tag by its MeSH ID, specifically [MeSHQ000494](http://purl.bioontology.org/ontology/MESH/Q000494).
+For example, the dictionary will recognize every entry of the term "mechanism of action" all will add an XML tag around it.
+Our pipeline will then replace the whole tag by its MeSH ID, specifically for this term: [MeSHQ000494](http://purl.bioontology.org/ontology/MESH/Q000494).

 Once we have the title and abstract of a publication with their medical terms substituted by their MeSH ID, we apply a standard Doc2Vec process to generate embeddings.
 Then, using the cosine similarity between two different publications, we will rank their similarity from 0 to 1.